 Before the pandemic, parents and ECE professionals were already skeptical about the role of technology in the classroom — and they never imagined they'd have to rely on it this much.

-But after a year of school closures and distance learning, technology has earned its place in early learning (except where it hasn’t) and most ECE leaders are starting to realize how useful tech can really be.
+But after years of school closures and distance learning, technology has earned its place in early learning (except where it hasn’t) and most ECE leaders are starting to realize how useful tech can really be.

 From tracking student behavior to connecting with parents at the click of a button, technology has revolutionized the way early learning businesses work, communicate, and even teach.